Autodesk/bionano-wetLabAccelerator/README.md

   - need to support input[type] + ideally other input attributes
   - maybe as attribute directive? but need dropdown or something
   - allow passage of object as attrs for input?

-- tx-wellplate
-  - ability to drag to select multiple

 - smart checks for covers, seals, etc.